This episode brings the 2021 season of Risky Women Radio to an end. We are excited to continue our transformation journey through 2022!

 Lucy Pearman talks with Carol Beaumier who oversees Protiviti’s Asia-Pac Financial Services Practice about cyber and ESG risks, talent retention and the consequences of not transforming.

 Lucy Pearman is the global leader for Protiviti’s TRANSFORM Risk and Compliance practice and focuses on innovating the field of risk management.
-She has more than 20 years of experience leading complex change initiatives across a variety of organizations to optimize their business performance through operational effectiveness, enhanced governance, process automation and emerging technologies.
+She has more than 20 years of experience leading complex change initiatives across a variety of organisations to optimise their business performance through operational effectiveness, enhanced governance, process automation and emerging technologies.

 This is Risky Women Radio – a show to connect, celebrate and champion women in risk, regulation, and compliance.
 Sharing insight and perspectives from the most influential members of our global Risky women network on the latest developments, we need to think about, the challenges we should all talk more about and the innovation we are most excited about governance, risk, and compliance.
 Bringing together the hundreds of senior women professionals already connected with a new emerging group of leading women and men.
 I’m Kimberley Cole, your chief risky woman.